 Generally, people with anxiety disorders experience distress along with disturbance in sleep, concentration, greater sensitivity to physiologic changes and problems in social interaction or job-related situations.

-Dr. Carlos Durana offers comprehensive program for recovering from an anxiety disorder in Bethesda and Reston.
+Dr. Carlos Durana offers comprehensive programs for recovering from anxiety disorders in his individual counseling practice in Bethesda, Washington DC, and Reston.
 This program includes ways to help:

 1) Transform the “self-talk” or personal rationalizations that maintain and intensify anxiety and worry.
 These negative interpretations are based on faulty assumptions or distortions.
 For example, when we imagine the worst outcomes or “blow things out of proportion,” we tend to display an “attention bias” towards a perceived threat.
 So, if a person fears snakes, the brain becomes very vigilant to anything that resembles a snake – every stick then looks like a snake.
 Many types of therapy treat anxiety disorders, but the leading approach as shown by research is cognitive behavioral therapy (CBT).
-I use this approach in my counseling work to help the client challenge the negative or irrational thoughts that contribute to the anxiety and replace these with positive realistic and calming statements, in order to defuse a situation that creates a great deal of anxiety.
+Dr. Durana uses this approach in his individual counseling work to help the client challenge the negative or irrational thoughts that contribute to the anxiety, and replace these with positive realistic and calming statements, in order to defuse a situation that creates a great deal of anxiety.

 2) Eliminate the habits or behaviors of avoiding situations and cues that trigger anxiety.
 Avoidance causes the world of the anxiety sufferer to shrink.
 The person will avoid getting on the plane, speaking in public, going outside the house, etc. These habits must change to be successful.
 In this treatment, exposure therapy gradually exposes you to the situation in a way that you gain an increasing sense of control over it.
 In therapy, you will learn mindfulness skills that help you step back, accept the fear and regain motivation to transform the fear (“I don’t like it, I am scared, but I can do it anyway, so I step up”).
 In counseling, the strategies are designed to gradually expose the client to increasing levels of discomfort so that the client moves from avoidance to, “I can handle more than I think I can,” to “I can handle it.”
 This method is a step-by-step process for overcoming your fears and achieving your goals.

 3) Learn to manage and reduce physiological symptoms associated with anxiety, and expand one’s ability to experience positive feelings and wellness.
 This includes learning relaxation and stress management skills, breathing and meditation techniques, and body awareness and body-centered psychotherapy skills.
-I encourage the use of moderate exercise, because it plays a key role in reducing physical symptoms.
-Life styles measures are also important; these may include nutrition information to balance blood sugar and energy, healthy sleep habits, and wellness coaching.
-For some individuals, medication may be used as an adjunct to therapy.
+Dr. Durana encourages the use of moderate exercise, because it plays a key role in reducing physical symptoms.
+Lifestyle measures are also important; these may include nutrition information to balance blood sugar and energy, healthy sleep habits, and wellness coaching.
+For some individuals, medication may be used as an adjunct to individual therapy.

-Carlos Durana, Ph.D.
-Practices Counseling and Therapy in Reston, VA and Bethesda, MD.
+Carlos Durana, Ph.D. practices counseling and therapy in Reston, VA, Washington, DC, and Bethesda, MD.